Interested in our Splunk integration? Download it from Splunkbase.

 Once you have the right DNS data in Splunk, it's far simpler and faster to correlate the threat data that leads you to "patient zero".
 Say your external firewall has alerted you to a malicious DNS query out on the network boundary.
 That information is half useful - you know something is wrong, but not where the source of the problem is.

 Splunk encourages us all to "listen to your data", and in this case DNS data is the other half of the equation.
-Looking at the DNS logs in Splunk, you can trace that query back to a source IP, look at response data, and even see the query type.
+Looking at the splunk DNS logs, you can trace that query back to a source IP, look at response data, and even see the query type.
 This richer, granular source of information makes threat hunting much quicker and easier.
-As you continue to collect information and amass DNS logs which show patterns over time, the related insights grow deeper.
+As you continue to collect information and amass DNS event logs and debug logging which show patterns over time, the related insights grow deeper.

-If you’re a Splunk customer who has always wanted to monitor DNS data, maybe it’s time to consider everything that BlueCat can do for you.
+If you’re a Splunk or Windows DNS customer who has always wanted to monitor DNS data, maybe it’s time to consider everything that BlueCat can do for you.
 Learn more about BlueCat Intelligent Security.